unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Rimlight.md

   * [Rim Light Mask Level](#rim-light-mask-level)

 ## Rim Light
-A light that hits the 3D model from behind and emphasizes the contours of the model from the front.
+A Check box to enable **Rim Light** that hits the 3D model from behind and emphasizes the contours of the model from the front.
 |  Rim Light Off | Rim Light On |
 | ---- | ---- |
 | <img src="images/RimLightOff.png" height="256"> | <img src="images/RimLightOn.png" height="256"> |